UPDATED: APRIL 27, 2023 | 3 MIN READ

-It’s important to have certain documents while driving, including your driver’s license, proof of auto insurance, and vehicle registration.
-This way, if you’re pulled over or in an accident you have everything you need.
-You get your license and registration at your local DMV/BMV, but how do you get proof of insurance and why is it even important?
+You get your license and registration at your local DMV/BMV, but how do you get proof of insurance, and why is it even necessary?

 What Is Proof of Insurance?